lexusimni/alexusglass/README.md

 ### 🔗 Projects You Might Care About

-🧠 A tool that lets anyone ask questions about a spreadsheet and get smart answers, like talking to ChatGPT → [**LLM-Powered Smart Query Assistant**](https://github.com/lexusimni/mock-llm-tabular-assistant)
+🧠 Created A [**LLM-Powered Smart Query Assistant**](https://github.com/lexusimni/mock-llm-tabular-assistant) that lets anyone ask questions about a spreadsheet and get smart answers, like talking to ChatGPT

-📱 Checks Android apps for hidden permissions or suspicious behavior, useful for security teams and researchers → [**Android APK Static Analyzer**](https://github.com/lexusimni/apk-static-analyzer)
+📱 Worked on a [**Android APK Static Analyzer**](https://github.com/lexusimni/apk-static-analyzer) that checks Android apps for hidden permissions or suspicious behavior, useful for security teams and researchers

 📈 Predicts how much a store will sell, so businesses can plan inventory or staffing ahead of time → [**Retail Sales Forecasting**](https://github.com/lexusimni/retail-sales-forceasting)